 Another benefit of using Service Builder is that it provides support for generating finder methods.
 Finder methods retrieve entity objects from the database based on specified parameters.
 You just need to specify the kinds of finder methods to be generated in the

 service.xml configuration file and Service Builder does the rest.
 The generated finder methods allow you, for example, to retrieve a list of all entities associated with a certain site or a list of all entities associated with a certain site and a certain user.
-Service Builder not only provides support for generating this kind of simple finder method but also for finder methods that take Liferay’s permissions into account.
-For example, if you are using Liferay’s permissions system to protect access to your entities, Service Builder can generate a different kind of finder method that returns a list of entities that the logged-in user has permission to view.
+Service Builder not only provides support for generating these kinds of simple finder methods but also for finder methods that take Liferay’s permissions into account.
+For example, if you are using Liferay’s permissions system to protect access to your entities, Service Builder can generate a different kind of finder method that only returns entities that the logged-in user has permission to view.

 Service Builder also provides built-in caching support.
 Liferay caches objects at three levels: entity, finder, and Hibernate.
-By default, Liferay uses Ehcache as an underlying cache provider for each of these cache levels but this is configurable via portal properties.
+By default, Liferay uses Ehcache as an underlying cache provider for each of these cache levels.
+However, this is configurable via portal properties.
 All you have to do to enable entity and finder caching for an entity in your project is to set the

 cache-enabled=true attribute of your entity’s